nthmost/rb3_keytar/README.md

 # Rock Band 3 Keytar Integration, aka "Goonies Piano"

 This repository provides **Python scripts** and instructions to make a Rock Band 3 keytar (PS3 version) function as a real MIDI instrument on Linux (or other systems).

+There are two ways to get the Rock Band keytar working as a MIDI instrument.
+The easiest way (and least satisfying AFAIC) is to get a MIDI to USB adapter [like this one](https://www.amazon.com/dp/B092QN6BTV/nthmost-20) and plug the MIDI port from the keytar into the USB-A receiver on a computer.

+The harder but more satisfying way is to use the wireless dongle that enables the keytar to function as an input from within the range of the dongle (about 15-20 feet).

+This repo assumes you want the MORE AWESOME thing of being able to use the keytar wirelessly.
+But this took some doing.
+Some coding, that is.
+The unique wireless protocol needs to be interpreted and reshaped into MIDI notes.

-Additionally, these scripts can **publish key presses** (or chord events) to **MQTT**, enabling integration with Home Assistant or other automation platforms.
+Additionally, the main.py script can **publish key presses** (or chord events) to **MQTT** (all while still generating MIDI notes) enabling integration with Home Assistant or other automation platforms.

+So now you can have a working Goonies Piano -- play the right chord and your coffee gets made just how you like it.
+Play the wrong chord and maybe you get flashing red lights all over your house.
+That's up to you!

 ## Table of Contents